 Cimarron is quite unique because of the fact that it combines traditional desert golf with European links similar to old Scotland.

 Tahquitz Creek Golf Course

-The course is made up of two outstanding 18-hole courses, both offering incredible views of Palm Springs.
-Tahquitz Creek was recently voted "one of the best places to play," by Golf Digest.
-A Palm Springs favorite since its opening in 1995, The Legend, a traditional styled course has recently been renovated.
+A Palm Springs favorite since its opening in 1995 as The Legend, Tahquitz Creek is a traditional styled course and has recently been renovated.
 What was once 6600 yards of fairways lined with trees now has 40 additional bunkers.

 Beware!
 There is a severe back to front slope on the greens.
 The course opened in 1995 and was designed by the famous architect Ted Robinson.
 The course features strategically placed bunkers, rolling terrain, spectacular waterscapes and incredible views of the mountains.